-Dogs that have been trained as service animals to assist the blind, hearing impaired and people with other disabilities are indeed lifesavers.
-Yet these four-footed aides must be trained before they are qualified for the job.
+Dogs that have been trained as service animals to assist the blind, hearing impaired, and people with other disabilities are indeed lifesavers.
+But these four-footed aides must be trained before they’re qualified for the job.

-People just like you, who know how much a dog enhances life, welcome the challenge, assume the responsibility and experience the rewards of raising an undisciplined puppy and helping mold it into a service dog*.
+People just like you, who know how much a dog enhances life, welcome the challenge of helping raise a service dog.
+They assume responsibility and experience the rewards of helping mold an undisciplined puppy into a highly trained working dog.

-Service puppies are primarily Golden Retrievers, Labrador Retrievers and German Shepherds chosen for good health and temperament.
-Typically they are bred by service dog organizations, which count on volunteers to then care for and socialize the pups at home until they are about a year and a half old.
+Service puppies are primarily golden retrievers, Labrador retrievers and German shepherds — breeds chosen for their good health and temperament.
+Typically, they’re bred by service dog organizations, which count on volunteers to then care for and socialize the pups at home until they’re about a year and a half old.

 Puppy raisers are also expected to teach their charge basic obedience.
-More advanced training from a professional instructor involves educating a potential service dog about where (and where not) to relieve itself, not to jump on people, good manners are much more.
+The dog will receive more advanced training from a professional instructor.

-To raise a service dog, contact an organization that selects and trains potential canine candidates before uniting them with an individual in need of assistance.
-After you fill out an application, it will be reviewed.
-If you are accepted into a program, you may need to attend a training course before meeting your puppy, which will be about three months old when it is turned over to you.
+To raise a service dog, contact an organization that selects and trains potential canine candidates before uniting them with individuals in need of assistance.
+Typically, you’ll start the process by filling out an application.
+If you’re accepted into a program, you may need to attend a training course before taking home your puppy, which will happen when he’s about three months old.

-If you are considering raising a service dog, ask yourself these questions before volunteering:
+If you’re considering raising a service dog, ask yourself these questions before volunteering: